 - 1. Open the head's seawater pickup seacock. - 2.
 Before using the head, pump water into the bowl to wet the sides. - 3.
-After use, pump until the bowl is clean. - 4.
+After use, pump the head until the bowl is clean. - 4.
 Pump a few more times to clean the lines. - 5.
-If excess waste causes the water to rise in the bowl, stop pumping until the water recedes.
+If excess waste causes the water to rise in the bowl, stop pumping until the water recedes. - Close the intake seacock while the boat is underway or whenever the boat is left moored in the water.